Effective 1st April, 2021

 - 2.2 To enable us to provide you with our Services, and to improve and promote our Services;

-- 2.3 To create and administer your account, contact you, and customize your experience on Incitement (for example, to show you projects that we think may interest you based on your previous use); and
+- 2.3 To create and administer your account, contact you, and customize your experience on Incitement (for example, to show you content and projects that we think may interest you based on your previous use); and

 - 2.4 To track and analyze use of the Services so that we can improve how Incitement is performing and provide users with the best experience possible.